 - PC Control Panel with weight instruments

 Each Kitchen Batching System is customized to include the maximum number of bins required by the customer’s specific formulas.
-And the bin size can vary depending on the weighment size per ingredient required for each batch.
-Two size bins are often utilized.
-The larger bin has a nominal capacity of 2.75ft3 and includes rugged casters for ease of movement in/out from underneath the Kitchen Batching System tables.
-The small bin size has a nominal capacity of approximately 0.84ft3 of bulk solid material and sits on the table top.
-The bins are manufactured of food grade material, have clear lids and integrated material scoops.
+The bin size can vary depending on the weight size per ingredient required for each batch and how much in-bin inventory is desired to be kept.
+Two-size bins are often utilized.
+The larger bin has a nominal capacity of 2.75ft3 to 4.1ft3 and includes rugged casters for ease of movement in/out from underneath the Kitchen Batching System tables.
+The small bin size has a nominal capacity of approximately 0.84ft3 of bulk solid material and sits on the tabletop.
+The bins are manufactured of food-grade material and have clear lids and integrated material scoops.

 Control Panel w/ Touchscreen Display

 We know electrical controls and automation technology and can customize a system for our customers using standard control and automation components.
-For the Kitchen System we have used a PC (control panel mounted) and an industrial touchscreen monitor (scale platform table mounted).
+For the Kitchen System, we have used a PC (control panel mounted) and an industrial touchscreen monitor (scale platform table mounted).
 The control panel encloses the PC and other components to allow for its operation and interface with the monitor and scale.
-A weight indicator is also included mounted in the front door of the enclosure.
-A barcode scanner can also be provided for operation with the lot tracking part of the control system to assure batch validation.
+A weight indicator is also included and mounted in the front door of the enclosure.
+A barcode and/or RFID scanners can also be provided for operation with the lot tracking part of the control system to ensure batch validation.

-The Kitchen System is a semi-automated control system using a Hand Prompt process.
-The main concept of the Hand Prompt process is to guide an operator through the steps necessary to weigh up the required ingredients for a given formula.
+The Kitchen System is a semi-automatic control system using a Hand Prompt Batching process.
+The main concept of the Hand Prompt Batching process is to guide an operator through the steps necessary to weigh up the required ingredients for a given formula/recipe.
 Once the system is started, it will start at the first line in the formula and ask the operator to locate and weigh the specified ingredient.
 The system will automatically take tare weights as appropriate while it runs, and will enforce a set of programmable tolerances which are maintained on each ingredient.

-From an operator’s perspective, the system is very easy to operate in that all he or she has to do is press the start button, read the screen, and follow the instructions.
+From an operator’s perspective, the system is very easy to operate in that all they need do is press the start button, read the screen, and follow the instructions.
 Virtually all manual calculations are eliminated as the system automatically calculates and computes target weights, bag counts, and tare weights.